- Elevation: 1,772 m (5,814 ft)

-Gunung Ambang is an excellent volcanic crater complex and one of the easiest hikes in Sulawesi, requiring just under 2 hours to reach the crater from the trailhead.
+Gunung Ambang is an excellent volcanic crater complex and one of the easiest hikes in Sulawesi, requiring just over 2 hours to reach the summit via the crater from the trailhead.
 It is well-known for its bird life – you stand a very good chance of spotting eagles if you stay in the area for a couple of hours.
-Alas, it would appear that the highest point is in dense jungle with no trail to it, but if you know otherwise please let us know.
-The best starting point for Gunung Ambang is Desa Bongkudai Baru which is about 30 minutes by car from the small city of Kotamobagu.
+The best starting point for Gunung Ambang is Desa Bongkudai Baru/Utara which is about 40 minutes by car from the small city of Kotamobagu.
 The crater can actually be seen from the main road to the west but the trail starts to the east of the mountain.

-After a junction (left for a camping area and a stream of natural hot water which is reportedly safe to drink) you find yourself on white rocks at the start of the crater itself (1,450m).
+After a junction (left for a camping area and a stream of natural hot water which is reportedly safe to drink) you find yourself on white rocks at the start of the crater itself (1,447m).
 The view back down to Danau Mooat and a jungle-clad peak behind it is wonderful but the better views are actually to be found further over on a little rocky top on the far side of the crater area.
 A few fumaroles seem to be permanently active.
 Up to the right are steep crater cliff walls.
-An orange flag marks the point where local hikers managed to reach after negotiating the difficult and potentially dangerous terrain.

 It looks steep, but there is a well-worn trail up the cliff walls, and with care this can be done safely.
 There is a small rope at the steepest section (1,579m).
 The views get better and better as you get higher, and there are even some pitcher plants in this area.
 It is certainly an excellent panorama of the entire crater area.
-Back down near where the camping spot is you should be able to make out a weird mini-crater with a muddy cone but apparently this too cannot be accessed without the use of a machete.
+Back down near where the camping spot is you should be able to make out a weird mini-crater with a muddy cone but apparently this currently cannot be accessed without the use of a machete.

 Gunung Ambang is well-known in the local area, but due to its relatively obscure location is not as famous nationally as it ought to be.
 A recommended hike, even for beginners.

 Bagging information by Daniel Quinn (last updated October 2021).